 Couchbase Eventing Service

-Couchbase Analytics Service (Developer Preview)
+Couchbase Analytics (Developer Preview)

-Couchbase Analytics Service (currently in Developer Preview) enables you to analyze your JSON data in real time without the need to extract, transform, load (ETL) your data into a separate system.
+Couchbase Analytics (currently in Developer Preview) enables you to analyze your JSON data in real time without the need to extract, transform, load (ETL) your data into a separate system.
 It allows you to develop insight-driven applications quickly and easily using the same SDKs.
 It removes the need for ETL and the complexity of managing a separate analytics system.
 Couchbase’s unique architecture for Multi-Dimensional Scaling (MDS) allows operational and analytical queries to run concurrently without impacting one another, providing the workload isolation required for production deployments.
-To learn more about this service, see Couchbase Analytics Service.
+To learn more about this service, see Couchbase Analytics.

 Unparalleled Performance at Scale